attack68/rateslib/docs/source/f_fxr.rst

 Sensitivity Management
 ----------------------

-This object does not only create an FX rates table, it also performs calculations and determines sensitivities, using automatic differentiation, to the FX rates that are given as the parameters in the construction.
-For example, in the above construction the EURSEK and NOKSEK rates are given.
-The EURNOK exchange rate, which is derived from those two will demonstrate that dependency, whilst the EURSEK rate will demonstrate only direct one-to-one dependency with the given EURSEK rate.
+This object does not only create an FX :meth:`~rateslib.fx.FXRates.rates_table`, it also performs calculations and determines sensitivities, using automatic differentiation, to the FX rates that are given as the parameters in the construction.
+For example, in the above construction the EURSEK and NOKSEK rates are given, as *majors*.
+The EURNOK exchange rate, is a *cross*, and being derived from those means it will demonstrate that dependency to those two, whilst the EURSEK rate will demonstrate only direct one-to-one dependency with the quoted EURSEK rate.

 .. ipython:: python